-&lt;sup>B HEDIS is a registered trademark of the National Committee for Quality Assurance (NCQA).
+^B HEDIS is a registered trademark of the National Committee for Quality Assurance (NCQA).

-• To ensure a high response rate to support accurate frailty adjustments for payment, the protocol encouraged a family member, close friend, or caregiver to serve as a proxy respondent when needed.
+- The survey vendor attempted telephone follow-up, in those instances when members failed to respond after the second mail survey or returned an incomplete mail survey, to obtain responses for missing items.
+The telephone phase consisted of 12 telephone attempts; the first six attempts are made to members and up to six telephone attempts may be made to proxies.
+A standardized version of an Electronic Telephone Interviewing System script was used to collect telephone interview data in English, Spanish, or Chinese. - To ensure a high response rate to support accurate frailty adjustments for payment, the protocol encouraged a family member, close friend, or caregiver to serve as a proxy respondent when needed.
 A staff member of a PACE organization may serve as a proxy only at the request of the member, a family member, or other caregiver.